 · Obtaining a defense verdict in a liquor liability case tried in Adams County in which a tavern admitted that it had served alcohol to a patron later involved in an automobile accident.
 The jury found that the tavern was not responsible for the accident victim’s injuries.

 · Obtaining a defense verdict in Denver District Court for RTD and one of its contractors in a lawsuit brought by a pedestrian who claimed to have been struck and injured while crossing a cross walk.
 The jury found in favor of RTD and the bus driver on all claims.

 In addition to his successful trial practice, Bill also has substantial experience avoiding the necessity for trial by obtaining favorable pre-trial rulings.
 Relevant examples include:

-· Obtaining summary judgment on behalf of a correctional guard on an Eighth Amendment claim based on a failure to help obtain necessary and timely medical treatment.
+· Obtaining summary judgment on behalf of a correctional guard in an Eighth Amendment civil rights case based on a failure to help obtain necessary and timely medical treatment.
 All claims against Bill’s client were dismissed.

-· Obtaining dismissal of a First Amendment claim religious discrimination brought under 42 U.S.C. § 1983 against a former supervisor at the Colorado Department of Education by an employee who claimed she was forced to attend mandatory Bible study sessions at work.
+· Obtaining dismissal of a First Amendment religious discrimination civil rights case brought against a former Colorado Department of Education supervisor by an employee who claimed she was forced to attend mandatory Bible study sessions at work.
 All claims against Bill’s client were dismissed based on Qualified Immunity.

 · Obtaining dismissal of two separate lawsuits brought in federal court against the former principal of the Colorado School for the Deaf and Blind.
 Plaintiffs brought claims under the 14th Amendment arising out of allegations they were sexually assaulted by another student.
 The Court dismissed all claims against Bill’s client.